Call 303-772-1600 for more information.

 Did you know that each high school in the St. Vrain Valley School District has a Certified Athletic Trainer provided by OCR?

-Clinic Director: Lisa Lear, MA, RAT, ATC
+Clinic Director: Lisa Lear, MA, LAT, ATC

-Outreach ATC: Kevin Mayeda, RAT, ATC, CSCS
+Outreach ATC: Kevin Mayeda, LAT, ATC, CSCS

 What Is a Certified Athletic Trainer?